AjayMT/watchbuild/readme.md

 ### watchbuild(files, transform)
 `files` is an object mapping glob patterns to output paths.
 If a file is mapped to `undefined` or `null`, it isn't written anywhere.

-`transform` can be a transform stream or a function that takes and returns a string.
+`transform` can return a transform stream or a function that takes and returns a string.

 This function returns the transform stream so you can `pipe` it to other places.